cloudacademy/Apache-Prometheus-Exporter/README.md

 ```
 kubectl config set-context --current --namespace prometheus
 ```
-Now we will create the deployment itself.
-Since our config for prometheus resides in a configMap we will create that first and then the deployment.
 The selectors from the environment.yaml will associate the deployment with the appropriate services and expose our microservices approriately.
 ```
-kubectl create -f config.yaml
 kubectl create -f deployment.yaml
 ```
 Verify we can see the deployment: